 Four Key Areas

 The built environment is at a crossroads.
-The Building Safety Bill sets out radical and far reaching changes to the way that we engineer our buildings.
+The Building Safety Act sets out radical and far reaching changes to the way that we engineer our buildings.
 The emerging findings from the Hackitt Review and the Grenfell Tower Enquiry have made plain the need for cultural change in our industry.

 In order to deliver meaningful change in all these areas, developing skills and retaining the talent of our sector is an essential underlying and ongoing challenge which must be overcome.